Mona3087/time-coordinator/README.md

 ## Contributing

 Contributions to Time Coordinator are welcome!
 Please feel free to fork the repository, make your changes, and submit a pull request.

+## Future Enhancements

+- Enable integration with JIRA to get ticket details dynamically rather than manual uploads.
+- Assign JIRAs to right owners after finding them.
+- Integrate with chat channels like slack for tracking time off messages from team members.